Lecture Notes on Quadratic Forms and their Arithmetic: Minkowski reduced forms and successive minima

-\end{enumerate} \end{lemma} \begin{proof} The first assertion follows from the fact that $\Z\e_1+ \dots +\Z\e_{i-1}+\Z\x$ is a primitive sublattice of $\Z^n$ if and only if one has $\gcd(x_1,\ldots,x_n)=1$.
-The second assertion follows from taking $\x=\e_j $ respectively $\x=\e_i+\e_j$ for $i<j$. \end{proof} \begin{theorem} Every lattice has a Minkowski reduced basis.
-Equivalently, for every Minkowski reduced positive definite symmetric matrix $A$ there exists an integrally equivalent Minkowski reduced matrix. \end{theorem} \begin{proof} Obvious. \end{proof} \begin{remark} For $\rk(L)=n>4$ it is in general difficult to determine a Minkowski reduced basis of a given lattice effectively. \end{remark} \begin{definition} With notations a before
+\begin{theorem} Every lattice has a Minkowski reduced basis.
+Equivalently, for every Minkowski reduced positive definite symmetric matrix $A$ there exists an integrally equivalent Minkowski reduced matrix. \end{theorem} \begin{proof} Obvious. \end{proof} \begin{remark} We will see in Section \ref{geometry_reduced} that for fixed dimension $n$ already a finite set of the reduction conditions $a_{ii}\le {}^t{\bf x}A{\bf x}$ suffices to characterize Minkowski reduced matrices.
+Such finite sets of reduction conditions are explicitly known for $n\le 7$ (see \cite{Tammela} for the case $n=7$).
+Nevertheless, for $\rk(L)=n>4$ it is in general computationally difficult to determine a Minkowski reduced basis of a given lattice effectively. \end{remark} For the cases $n\le 4$ Minkowski has shown in \cite{minkowski_quaternaire} that already the vectors ${\bf x}$ with components $x_i\in \{0,\pm 1\}$ suffice, see also Lemma 12.1.2 of \cite{cassels}, whose proof we follow: